quevivasbien/quevivasbien.github.io/markdown/the_god_of_wisdom.md

 "They're always going on about how we've got to get rid of our desires, how that's what brings us suffering -- it's our wanting things that makes us unhappy -- and if we bring all that under control, that's how we get their *nirvana*.
 It's pretty different from what they teach at the University -- I guess that's why they're here instead of Earth, you know -- but I was thinking maybe it isn't really all that different.

 "Maybe they've just found another answer to the problem we were talking about -- that if we just get rid of all of our desires, there's no push-and-pull between us anymore, no, you know, conflict.
-I guess it's really not too different from the TK just stepping in and saying, 'This is what you're going to want now, because what you were wanting before just wasn't working out,' you know, but maybe it's not quite the same because now we're saying, if you're dissatisfied, if your Fulfillment is going against humanity's, then there's this path you can take -- you can just get rid of your desires...."
+I guess it's really not too different from the TK just stepping in and saying, 'This is what you're going to want now, because what you were wanting before just wasn't working out,' you know, but maybe it's not quite the same because now we're saying, if you're dissatisfied, if your fulfillment is going against humanity's, then there's this path you can take -- you can just get rid of your desires...."

 Ben Abn trailed off at this point, clearly entrenched in thought.
 Serĉa, sweating furiously and breathing heavily, was having trouble mustering up the brainpower to respond.